mesosphere/dcos-commons/frameworks/hdfs/docs/limitations.md

 ---
 # Overlay networks

-When elastic is deployed on the `dcos` overlay network, the configuration cannot be updated to use the host network.
+When HDFS is deployed on the `dcos` overlay network, the configuration cannot be updated to use the host network.